 Cost of Attendance in Australia

 The cost of attendance in Australia involves your pre-arrival expenses and cost of living.
-The pre-arrival fees will come out to approximately $3,000, which includes your airfare, standardized exam charges, college application fees, and visa charges.
+The pre-arrival fees will come out to approximately $3,000, which includes your airfare, standardised exam charges, college application fees, and visa charges.

 Living Expenses